 TLS Certificate

 You can create a Secret from a TLS certificate using the PEM file paths of the certificate chain and its corresponding private key.
-Such Secret are typically useful for use cases such as using the Secret as a client certificate by a Service to connect to its upstream that is protected by mTLS (read more here).
+Such Secrets are typically useful for use cases like a Service using the Secret as a client certificate to connect to the Service's upstream, which is protected by mTLS (read more here).

 octeliumctl create secret mtls-k8s-01 --cert /PATH/TO/CERTIFICATE_CHAIN.PEM --cert-key /PATH/TO/CERTIFICATE_PRIVATE_KEY.PEM

-You can also list the Secrets as follows:
+You can list the Cluster's Secrets as follows:

-only keeps the Secret actual sensitive value for itself internally.
+CLI, but only keeps the Secret's actual sensitive value internally.
 In other

 words, the octeliumctl get secret